You can spread the cost of our course with Interest Free Credit on selected courses**.

 This course consists of two parts:

-(These two parts, which we also offer as separate courses that lead to distinct qualifications in their own right, make up the ‘RHS Level 2 Certificate in the Principles of Horticulture’)
+(These two parts, which we also offer separately that lead to distinct qualifications in their own right, make up the ‘RHS Level 2 Certificate in the Principles of Horticulture’)

 Your first set of course materials will be sent to you when you enrol.
 You can start as soon as you want and progress through the course at your own pace (you have 2 years to complete it), studying when and where you choose.
 This flexibility makes it easy to fit learning around work and family commitments.